cseptesting/dbcsep/CONTRIBUTING.md

 ## I Have a Question

-> If you want to ask a question, we hope that you have alredy read the available [Documentation](https://floatcsep.readthedocs.io).
+> If you want to ask a question, we hope that you have already read the available [Documentation](https://floatcsep.readthedocs.io).

 Before you ask a question, it is best to search for existing [Issues](https://github.com/cseptesting/floatcsep/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.